shri1984/study-images/phylogenetics_050523_DM.md

 length(D) #number of pairwise distances, computed as n(n-1)/2

 ```
-Now use object dm to costruct two distance based phylogenetic trees.
+Now use object D, which is distance matrix to costruct two distance based phylogenetic trees.
 There are lot of functions in R to build distance based phylogenetic tree.
 But we will use few of them here mainly from ***ape** package

 ```
 treeNJ <- nj(D)

 class(treeNJ) #all trees created using ape package will be of class phylo

-treeNJ <- ladderize(treeNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

 treeNJ # tells us what the tree will look like but doesn't show the actual construction